SARA DOWLING

 Video Photographer: Kieran Grace

 Study of sins Lust vs. Pride as a modern day application.
-This performance was a play on dominance, submission and conflicted relationship dynamics - directed by controlled choreography, and physical attachment movements.
+This non-verbal performance was a play on dominance, submission and conflict - directed by controlled choreography, and physical attachment.
 Hand-stitching and handwriting were simultaneously acted out by both performers until totally intertwined, at which point the female figure cut free each stitch, leaving the male performer alone on the mirror around which each step was confined.

 Proudly powered by Weebly